Touch football (American): Rules

 Along with the size of the teams, the size of the field can vary considerably.
-In a park, or spring practice situation, a full-sized field may be available, but many games are played in the front and back yards of suburban and rural village neighborhoods, where the whole field may not be much more than ten to thirty yards long.
+Many games are played in the front and back yards of suburban and rural village neighborhoods, where the whole field may not be much more than ten to thirty yards long.
 In most of these situations, there are no yard lines, requiring some change in the definition of a first down.
 Instead of requiring that a team advance the ball ten yards, sometimes two pass completions result in a first down.
-Another option is to eliminate first downs entirely, so that a team gets four (sometimes five) chances to score; this process is most desirable on shorter fields.
+Another option is to eliminate first downs, so that a team gets four (sometimes five) chances to score; this process is most desirable on shorter fields.
+Longer playing fields can be found in parks and spring-practice situations.

-When it is desired for an odd number of players to play, it is common to allow one player to be an "all-time Quarterback" player; this player will always be on the offense or the kicking team, switching sides throughout the game.
+When an odd number of players are playing, it is common to allow one player to be an "all-time Quarterback" player; this player will always be on the offense or the kicking team, switching sides throughout the game.
 This is often better known as a "Steady Quarterback" or "Steady Q".
-When this occurs, there is usually no blitz count and the all-time quarterback is usually never allowed to cross the line of scrimmage.
+When this occurs, there is usually no blitz count, and the all-time quarterback is usually never allowed to cross the line of scrimmage.

-Another common variation is the elimination of the field goal and extra point kick; this is usually due to the absence of goal posts and tees on the field as well as due to poor kicking skill by the participants.
-Some games eliminate kicking altogether, directing the teams to start each possession after a touchdown at the twenty-yard line, as if a kickoff and touch back had just occurred; other players prefer to change the kickoff into a "throw-off" or a "punt-off."
+Another common variation is the elimination of the field goal and extra point kick; this is usually due to the absence of goal posts and tees on the field.
+Some games eliminate kicking altogether, directing the teams to start each possession after a touchdown at the twenty-yard line, as if a kickoff and touch back had just occurred; other players prefer to change the kickoff into a "throw-off" or a "punt-off".

 Scoring and game timing are much different in touch football than its more organized counterpart.
-For simplicity, touchdowns are usually worth 1 point and no other scoring is counted (there are no extra point attempts).
-In a much lesser used variation, a touchdown is worth 6 points and if the player who scored the touchdown can progress in the other direction from the end zone in which he had just scored back to the opposite end zone without being touched, it counts as a two-point conversion.
-The former scoring method does not allow for other scoring types such as safeties.
+For simplicity, touchdowns are usually worth 1 point and no other scoring is counted (there are no extra point and field goal attempts).
+This scoring method does not allow for other scoring types such as safeties.
+In a much lesser-used variation, a touchdown is worth 6 points, and the player who scored the touchdown can earn a two-point conversion by progressing from the end zone in which they had just scored back to the opposite end zone without being touched.
 There is usually no game clock and the game ends when one opponent has reached 10 touchdowns (in the former convention) or 100 points (in a standard convention).